 10. Credit cards, debit cards, cash, and PayPal are the most popular Black Friday payment methods.

-Just under a half (49.3%) of in-store and 54.3% of online shoppers used credit cards for their purchases.
-About 42.3% and 36.6% paid for their items using a debit card, as Black Friday statistics show.
-While not an option for internet consumers, cash was used by 36.3% of in-store shoppers.
+Debit cards overpowered credit cards as the most common payment method for in-store Black Friday purchases.
+Nearly 60% of the purchases were paid with a debit card and 54.3% with a credit card, 2020 Black Friday statistics show.
+About 40% of in-store shoppers used cash, while about 25% paid using PayPal.
 These figures mostly correspond with our credit card vs. cash spending statistics.
 Namely, Americans prefer debit card payments and cash for smaller purchases while using credit cards is for expensive items.

 11. North Dakota, Rhode Island, and Texas residents spend the most on Black Friday.